Minimum wage: Federal workers assured of payment arrears – The Sun Nigeria

-Federal civil servants have been reassured that it would be paid arrears of their consequential adjustments of the new minimum wage.
+Federal civil servants have been reassured thatchy would be paid arrears of their consequential adjustments of the new minimum wage.

 A Director in the Ministry of Finance, Budget and National Planning told the News Agency of Nigeria (NAN), yesterday, that the payment had commenced with some workers in various ministries, agencies and departments receiving credit alert from their banks.